scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 (2) Recommended maximum validity period.
 Note that initial AS certificates may have a longer validity (e.g. 10-30 days) to allow for enough time for deployment.<br>
 (3) A validity of 15 days with 8 days overlap between two issuing CA certificates is RECOMMENDED to enable the best possible operational procedures when performing a issuing CA certificate rollover.

 {{figure-2}} shows the content of a base/initial TRC, and the relationship between a TRC and the five types of certificates.
-The initial signatures are replaced by those of the Regular Voting Certificates with the first regular update to the base TRC.
+The initial signatures are replaced by those of the regular voting certificates with the first regular update to the base TRC.

 ~~~aasvg
 +----------------------------------------------+